02 abr Do you fear a career plateau?

 Attend conferences – whenever possible.
 If you can’t attend in person, try webinars.
 At least to me, webinars are not the same thing, but their relevance as far professional development is concerned is unquestionable.
 Webinars have given us the opportunity to exchange ideas with people from all over the world, to feel less isolated and to learn.
 Curiosity and a passion for learning are, in my opinion, what keeps us going, no matter what we do for a living.

-Give new people a chance – the big names will always have a safe place in conferences, be them face-to-face or online (should be THEY, not them), but how do well known presenters and writers become well known?
+Give new people a chance – the big names will always have a safe place in conferences, be they face-to-face or online, but how do well known presenters and writers become well known?
 That’s probably because they were given different opportunities to show their work.
 Remember we are all inexperienced when we start, so give new presenters and writers a chance.
 Besides, being less experienced doesn’t mean that you don’t know what you are talking about.
 New people can mean new ideas and new perspectives, or even old ideas that you have forgotten in your busy life.

 Change paths – For some, change needs to be more radical when a career plateau is reached.
 These are the people who will give up teaching to start editing, or give up editing to start writing, give up writing to start coordinating, begin their own business, do different things at the same time or even choose another profession.
 Reasons for changing paths will vary, but it’s something that surely demands courage and planning.
 However, a sweeping change may make the whole difference and lead you to a more fulfilling personal and professional life.